bjchris32/bjchris32.github.io/_draft/2024-07-19-setup-MERN-with-typescript.markdown

 ---
 layout: post
-title:  "MERN stack project setup"
+title:  "MERN project setup: setup Nodejs server and Typescript"
 date:   2024-07-19 11:40:34 -0500
 categories: MERN fullstack
 ---
 This is a tutorial about MERN stack setup.

-{% highlight javascript %}
-{% endhighlight %}

-## Motivation
-* Learn typescript by doing project
+Through this project, we could understand the directory structure of MERN project and how to dockerize each services.

-## Workflows
+## Outlines
-* minimal server
+* Initialize server and client directories
-* just install typescript in dev environment!
+* Dockerize the server, database and client services

+### project directories overview

+### Install development packages:
+* typescript: it is just a tool to transpile ts to js.
+In this way, we could detect Javascript error in early development stage.
+We do not need it when everything is built and ready for production.
+Hence, just install Typescript in dev environment!
 {% highlight shell %}
 npm i -D typescript @types/express @types/node
 {% endhighlight %}

-* change js to ts

-* enhance live transpile in typescript
+* nodemon: enhance live transpile in Typescript
 {% highlight shell %}
 npm i -D nodemon ts-node
 {% endhighlight %}

-* modify the script
+After installing the packages, modify the scripts in `package.json`:
 {% highlight json %}
 "scripts": {
   "build": "npx tsc",